 A 2010 Charities Aid Foundation study found that the Maltese were the most generous people in the world, with 83% contributing to charity.

-In May 2011, Malta voted in favor of divorce legislation in a referendum.
+Malta voted in favor of divorce legislation in a referendum held on 28 May 2011.

-In July 2011, Malta's bus service underwent extensive reform, transitioning from self-employed drivers to a single company (Arriva Malta) operating a new fleet of buses, including King Long buses and articulated buses from Arriva London.
+In July 2011, the bus service in Malta underwent extensive reform, transitioning from self-employed drivers to a service offered by a single company, Arriva Malta.

-Due to system reforms, no local council elections were held before 2012.
+Due to system reforms, no elections were held before 2012.

-In early 2012, the Maltese government called for a national Fibre to the Home (FttH) network to be built, upgrading the minimum broadband service from 4 Mbit/s to 100 Mbit/s.
+In early 2012, the Maltese government called for the construction of a national Fibre to the Home (FttH) network to upgrade broadband service.

-The Isle of MTV festival in 2012 featured performances by Flo Rida, Nelly Furtado, and Will.i.am, attracting over 50,000 people, marking the biggest attendance so far.
+The 2012 Isle of MTV music festival featured performances by Flo Rida, Nelly Furtado, and Will.i.am, with over 50,000 people attending.

 Since 2013, the Labour Party has been the governing party in Malta.